 Each time a milling edge enters a cut, it is subjected to a shock load.
 The right type of contact between the edge and material at the entry and the exit of a cut must be considered for successful milling.
-In a milling operation, the workpiece is fed either with or against the direction of the cutter rotation which affects the start and finish of the cut and if down milling or up milling method is used.
+In a milling operation, the workpiece is fed either along or against the direction of the cutter rotation, which affects the start and finish of the cut, as well as if down milling or up milling method is used.

 When milling, you always need to consider how the chips are being formed.
-It is the cutter position that forms the chips and you should always aim for thick chips on entry and thin chips on exit to ensure a stable milling process.
+The cutter position forms the chips, and you should always aim for thick chips upon entry and thin chips upon exit to ensure a stable milling process.

 Remember the golden rule in milling – thick to thin – to ensure the lowest chip thickness possible when exiting a cut.

-In down milling (climb milling), the cutting tool is fed with the direction of rotation.
-Down milling is always the preferred method wherever the machine tool, fixture and workpiece will allow.
+In down milling (climb milling), the cutting tool is fed in the direction of rotation.
+Down milling is always the preferred method whenever the machine tool, fixture and workpiece will allow for it.

-In peripheral down milling, the chip thickness will decrease from the start of cut, gradually reaching zero at the end of cut.
+In peripheral down milling, the chip thickness decreases from the start of cut, gradually reaching zero by the end of cut.
 This prevents the edge from rubbing and burnishing against the surface before engaging in the cut.

-However, as the cutter tends to be pulled into the workpiece, the machine needs to handle the table-feed play using back-lash elimination.
-If the tool pulls into the workpiece, feed is unintentionally increased which can lead to excessive chip thickness and edge breaking.
+However, as the cutter tends to be pulled into the workpiece, the machine needs to handle the table-feed play using backlash elimination.
+If the tool pulls into the workpiece the feed is unintentionally increased, which can lead to excessive chip thickness and edge breaking.
 Consider using up milling in such cases.

 In up milling (conventional milling), the feed direction of the cutting tool is opposite to its rotation.

 The chip thickness starts at zero and increases toward the end of the cut.
-The cutting edge has to be forced into the cut, creating a rubbing or burnishing effect due to friction, high temperatures and, often times, contact with a work-hardened surface caused by the preceding edge.
-All this reduces the tool life.
+The cutting edge has to be forced into the cut, creating a rubbing or burnishing effect due to friction, high temperatures and often contact with a work-hardened surface caused by the preceding edge.
+All this reduces tool life.

-The thick chips and higher temperature at the exit from cut will cause high tensile stresses that will reduce tool life and often result in rapid edge failure.
-It can also cause chips to stick or weld to the cutting edge, which will then carry them around to the start of the next cut, or cause momentary edge frittering.
+The thick chips and higher temperature at the exit from cut cause high tensile stress that reduces tool life and often results in rapid edge failure.
+It can also cause chips to stick or weld to the cutting edge, which will then carry them around to the start of the next cut or cause momentary edge frittering.